dustinpfister/blog_posts/_posts/js-javascript-example-fizzbuzz.md

 <!-- more -->

-## 1 - Many console.logs ans if statements
+## 1 - javaScript fizzbuz example that is many console.logs and if statements

 One solution is to start out with having a for loop that goes threw all values for i from 1 up to and including 100. the use conditional statements for Fizz, Buzz, FizzBuzz, and just logging out the value of i.